Troll farm: China

+The "50 Cent Party" consists of paid Chinese bureaucrats who cheerlead for the Chinese Communist Party (CCP) or try to change the subject during online discussions.

 India

 India's ruling party BJP has a large number of online supporters who support its agenda and attack political rivals.
-Their methods were recorded by investigative journalist Swati Chaturvedi who described them as "digital army" in her book the subject, "I Am a Troll: Inside the Secret World of the BJP's Digital Army".
+Their methods were recorded by investigative journalist Swati Chaturvedi, who described them as a "digital army" in her book on the subject, I Am a Troll: Inside the Secret World of the BJP's Digital Army.